leo-the-leon/vgm-specs/gran-turismo/SEQG.md

 WARNING: Some speculation here too

 There aren't any note-on events unike standard SEQ, notes and time are just stored in pairs, with the delta time first and then succeeded by the note value.
-Functionally, they're 7bit values in a single byte, with the signing bit indicating which type of value it is:
+Functionally, they're 7bit values in a single byte, with the first bit indicating which type of value it is:

 |Value|Description                        |
 |-----|-----------------------------------|